Developing a Training Program

 In the analysis phase, information is gathered about the intended audience, the issues associated with performance, and the tasks to be completed.
 The analysis will identify the required level of skill and knowledge as well as the current level of skill and knowledge to determine the gap.

 After a needs analysis is complete, it may be determined that training is not the solution, as training does not solve all performance problems.
-Sometimes the problem may be employee , work processes, resources, or equipment.
+Sometimes the problem may be employee motivation, work processes, resources, or equipment.
 Therefore, you want to determine if the employees possess the necessary skills or knowledge to perform the job.
 If they do not then training will probably benefit the employee.
 However, if they do possess the necessary knowledge and skills, the problem is likely a performance or resource issue.
 If that is the case, then there is little benefit to develop a training program.
 Conducting training without assuring there is a training need is a waste of time and resources.

 Training may need to be done if: